MediBoss/Daily-challenge/README.md

 1. Challenging myself

-2. Use my main programming languages (C++, JAVA, SWIFT, PYTHON) to solve the challnege
+2. Use my main programming languages (C++, JAVA, SWIFT, PYTHON) to solve the challenges

 3. Apply OOP concepts if applicable